-In these instances, a planning obligation, which may include a financial contribution, will be required to address the impact.
+3.4.71 In instances such as those outlined above, where the relevant heritage objective cannot be achieved by condition, a planning obligation, which may include a financial contribution, will be required to address the impact.
 Each case is unique and any obligations will be identified and calculated by the Council on a site by site basis.

-If a new development is likely to have an impact on the historic environment as set out above, the developer is encouraged to make early contact with the Historic Environment Section to discuss:-

-- The development of proposals that can both support / facilitate environmental enhancements to relevant historic environment assets/ areas and secure the relevant 'heritage objective' (see glossary of terms for definition of 'heritage objective'). - The potential contributions (financial) which will be expected from Developers through the Planning Obligations process to support a range of activities that will identify, protect, promote, conserve and/or enhance the historic environment.
+- 3.4.72 Heritage Assets represent a finite and non-renewable resource and any damage affecting an assets overall significance must be viewed as a net loss to the historic environment that should be compensated.
+If a new development is likely to have an impact on the historic environment as set out above, the developer is, therefore, encouraged to make early contact with the Historic Environment Section to discuss the most effective approaches to mitigation and if necessary compensation and the possibilities for enhancement in order to achieve the relevant heritage objective.
+This could include:- - The development of sustainable proposals that can both support/ facilitate environmental enhancements to relevant heritage assets/areas and secure the relevant 'heritage objective'. - The potential contributions (financial) which will be expected from Developers through the Planning Obligations process to support a range of activities that will identify, protect, promote, conserve and/or enhance the historic environment, where the relevant heritage objective cannot be secured by condition..